brada954/restshell/README.md

 To add a command, create a new package to hold your commands.
 The command package should use an init() function to register the commands with the shell (see restshell-example\commands\example).
 To link the new command package with RestShell, create an init2.go file (there is an example) to have an import reference to the new command package.
 This go mechanism will import of the command package and its init functino can register its commands with the RestShell.

 Alternatively, you can fork or copy the restshell-example repository and use your own main function and build process to use RestShell as just another package.
 Your main function will just call shell.RunShell() to host the RestShell shell and you can initialize all the private functions you want included.

+### Shell Capabilities
+More to come here but:
+There are capabilities to handle authentication contexts and variables to be shared between commands.
+There are helpers to handle common handling of benchmarking, output generation, and command option handling.

+Review the restshell command source code to learn more.

 ## Dependencies
 This program uses: